 In order to file a medical malpractice lawsuit against a healthcare provider who failed to prevent your loved one’s suicide, you need to determine whether or not an adequate suicide risk assessment was performed.
-Typically, when performing a suicide risk assessment, a medical professional (usually, a nurse or psychiatrist) will ask questions about the patient’s marital life, custody, divorce, chronic health issues, substance abuse, complaints about psychiatric illnesses or emotional suffering, if any, and whether or not that person has previously attempted to commit suicide or had a psychiatric illness.
+Typically, when performing a suicide risk assessment, a medical professional will ask questions about the patient’s marital and personal life, including:

-As you can imagine, the person who is being evaluated as part of the suicide risk assessment is not the most reliable source of information, which is why the healthcare provider must gather information by speaking to the person’s family members, medical professionals who currently treat or previously treated the person, and the police.
+As you can imagine, the person who is being evaluated as part of the suicide risk assessment is not the most reliable source of information.
+A responsible healthcare provider must gather information by speaking to the patients:

 Failure to get collateral information from the patient’s family members and other sources to determine the risk for suicide may constitute medical malpractice.

 However, the suicide risk assessment is not the only thing a medical professional can do to prevent suicide.
 Our Philadelphia suicide malpractice lawyer from The Weitz Firm, LLC, explains that after the assessment has been completed, the psychiatrist or nurse has a duty to write procedures outlining the choice of medical treatment and other preventative measures if the patient is at moderate to high risk of suicide.